 "If you make where you are going more important than where you are, there may be no point in going."

-So, don't waste your time and efforts on mental ruminations - use them to do what you can do in the only time you can do it: the present moment.
+So, don't waste your time and efforts on mental ruminations.
+Instead, use it to do what you can in the only time you can actually do it: the present moment.

 Stress, anxiety, self-confidence issues, the inability to stop bad habits, problems with sleep and focus, and on and on and on.

 These and the other things we struggle with every day are only symptoms.